 When you owe money to a lender or repossession company, the quickest way to obtain a lump sum is to apply for a loan.
 There are various loan options available depending on your financial situation.

-You can get easy payday loans online despite a low credit score, but keep in mind that the repayment length is only two weeks.
+You can get easy payday loans online despite a low credit score, but keep in mind that the repayment length is usually only two weeks.
 You could apply for an extended personal loan if you need additional time to pay off a loan.
 Ensure you compare lenders and interest rates before officially signing a loan agreement.

 Get a Second Job